cpenv/autocpenv/README.rst

 -------
 - State: How this event plug-in should respond to events.
 If Global, all jobs and workers will trigger the events for this plugin.
 If Opt-In, jobs and workers can choose to trigger the events for this plugin.
 If Disabled, no events are triggered for this plugin.
 - CPENV_HOME: Path to cpenv home.
 Defaults to a local directory.
 Can be set to a shared network location.
 Place a config.yml file within the home directory to configure repositories.
 See the cpenv documentation for more info.
-- Plugin Mapping: Mapping of deadline plugins to cpenv environments.
-Each line should start with a deadline plugin and end with a space separate list of cpenv environment paths.
+- Plugin Mapping: Mapping of deadline plugins to cpenv requirements.
+Each line should start with a deadline plugin and end with a space separate list of cpenv requirements.
  + Each line configures a Deadline Plugin
  + **{Deadline_Plugin}={cpenv_module}**
+- Forced Plugin Mapping: These cpenv requirements are always added to a job's environment.
+This allows you to ensure that certain requirements are always available for specific deadline plugins.
+The formatting is the same as Plugin Mapping.
 - Enable Shotgun Repo: `Setup a Shotgun api script <https://support.shotgunsoftware.com/hc/en-us/articles/219031368-Create-and-manage-API-scripts>`_
  + Shotgun URL: Path to Shotgun site (https://my.shotgunstudio.com)
  + Api Script Name